-Each year 10 student and their parents will have an interview in which students will complete their initial subject selection via webchoices.
+Each Year 10 student and their parents will have an interview in which students will complete their initial subject selection via webchoices.
 A letter has been sent with the interview time.
-Please contact 0429 110 098 should you need to change your interview time.
+Please contact Alisha Atkinson on 633 4544 should you need to change your interview time.

-Students will receive a letter indicating what subjects they have been allocated once the course offerings have been finalised, by the end of Term 3.
+Students will receive a letter indicating what subjects they have been allocated once the course offerings have been finalised in Term 4.

-Year 11 course offerings
+Year 11 Course Offerings

-Year 11 course offerings will be finalised by the end of Term 3.
+Year 11 course offerings will be finalised in Term 4.

 Please be prepared to change your subject choices.
 Line structures are formed based on student preferences and although we aim to meet the needs of all students, sometimes this is not possible.